PaizCollin/beehive-webapp/README.md

 In this example, the `Manage` component will display a list of existing apiaries, along with a form for adding a new apiary.
 If the user is not logged in, they will be redirected to the login page.
 If there is an error fetching data from the server, an error message will be displayed.
 If data is being fetched from the server, a loading spinner will be displayed.

-## `Register` Page
+## `Register` React Page

 ### Description

 The `Register` component is a form that allows users to register for a new account.
 This component is built using React and various components from the Material UI library.
 It relies on the Redux store to handle user authentication and makes use of React Router DOM to handle navigation.
+The user is prompted to enter their name, email, password, and confirm password.The user can then submit the form to register for a new account.
+If the registration is successful, the user is redirected to the dashboard.
+If the registration fails, an error message is displayed.

 ### Props